AviatrixSystems/avxlabs-docs/ace_pro/docs/lab8.md

 BGP Advertised Routes
 ```

-Go to your personal POD portal, scroll down untill your reach the **Lab 7 and 8** section and click on the `"Open Workstation"` button.
+Navigate to your personal POD portal, scroll down untill your reach the **Lab 7 and 8** section and click on the `"Open Workstation"` button.

 ```{figure} images/lab8-edgenew.png
 ---